 |Filtration||Washable Pre-motor filter, replaceable post-motor filter|

 |Part Replacement||Belt, Post-motor filter|

-The belt that drives the brushroll on the Bissell Cleanview 9595 is under the vertical green plastic that extends down to the rear wheels in the picture below.
-The brushroll is reasonably easy to access for cleaning by removing the 7 screws holding the green cover plate in place.
-We’ve seen much more accessible brushrolls on other vacuums, such as the Shark ION P50 cordless upright, which you can simply pop off the top cover by pushing a button.
+The belt that drives the brush roll on the Cleanview 9595 with OnePass technology is under the vertical green plastic that extends down to the rear wheels in the picture below.
+The brush roll is reasonably easy to access for cleaning by removing the 7 screws holding the green cover plate in place.
+We’ve seen much more accessible brush rolls on other vacuums, such as the Shark ION P50 cordless upright, which you can simply pop off the top cover by pushing a button.

 About the 5 Floor Settings

-When we started testing the vacuum, one of the first things I tried to do is see what the floor settings do by turning the knob while the vacuum is turned on.
-Unfortunately, there is no function to slow down or stop the brushroll, and the different floor settings only raise and lower the cleaner head.
+On the initial pass with the vacuum, one of the first things I tried to do is see what the floor settings do by turning the knob while the vacuum is turned on.
+Unfortunately, there is no function to slow down or stop the brush roll, and the different floor settings only raise and lower the cleaner head.

-On bare floors, the cleaner head is lowered nearly flush with the floor to maximize the effectiveness of the suction.
-However, the Bissell CleanView 9595 failed our bare floor test and still threw smaller debris behind the vacuum.
+On bare floors, the cleaner head is lowered nearly flush with the floor to maximize the effectiveness of the suction (the cyclonic system also ensures no loss of suction).
+However, the CleanView 9595 failed our bare floor test and still threw smaller debris like dog hair behind the vacuum.
 Check out the details of the test in the Performance section below.